janymuong/alx-higher_level_programming/README.md

 # High - Level Languages
 ---

-Repository for `high-level` programming languages.
+> repository for `high-level` programming languages.
+>> mainly covers `Python`, and `JavaScript`

+**High-level** programming languages are designed to provide a more abstract and user-friendly approach to software development.

 Each directory represents a segment of a `programming language` to work on/learn about incrementally.
 The regular files in directories individually represent a concept(s) or part of a concept in syntax and semantics of the language.
-> mainly covers `Python`.